Dmitry16/finder/README.md

 ## On the branch context:
 The code from master is refactored using the react context api.

+## Unit tests
-The unit tests are written with Jest and Enzyme and covers the main functionality.
+The unit tests are written with Jest and Enzyme.
+To start them run `yarn test`.

 ## Available Scripts